-This walk is a round trip from the carpark.
+This bushwalk is a round trip from the carpark.
 The trail spans around 4.3kms, following a creek up a beautiful valley in the lush Dandenong Ranges National Park.
-The first milestone is making your way to the top; a sure-fire way to get your heart rate up.
-Once you’ve reached the top and rehydrated, it’s time to make your way back down, and it’s on this journey that you can truly appreciate the beauty of the green surrounds.
+The first milestone is making your way to the top of the walking tracks; a sure-fire way to get your heart rate up.
+Once you’ve reached the top and rehydrated, it’s time to make your way back down, and it’s on this journey that you can truly appreciate the beauty of the green surroundings.
 Discover more ⟫

 Bellbird Dell Reserve: Vermont South

-Bellbird Dell is a 17.5-hectare reserve that extends 1.4km and consists of open space, shared trails, feature ponds and picnic facilities.
-Enjoying a natural bushland setting, it’s a great place to explore with young children, incentivising them to keep active on bikes or foot, with the promise of time on one of the 2 fabulous children’s playgrounds that are found within the reserve.
+Bellbird Dell is a 17.5-hectare reserve that extends 1.4km and consists of open space, shared trails, walking tracks, bike paths, feature ponds and picnic facilities.
+Enjoying a natural bushland setting, it’s a great place to explore with young children, incentivising them to keep active on their bike or foot, with the promise of time on one of the 2 fabulous children’s playgrounds that are found within the reserve.
 Discover more ⟫

 Blackburn Lake Sanctuary: Blackburn

-Those looking for an easy walk whilst enjoying natural bushland surrounds amongst local flora and fauna need look no further than the Blackburn Lake Sanctuary.
-It’s walking track spans 1.7km, also making it viable for young children who will enjoy feeding the ducks, as well as a stopover at the visitor centre or the playground afterwards.
+Those looking for the best bushwalks near Melbourne, whilst enjoying natural bushland surrounds amongst local flora and fauna, need look no further than the Blackburn Lake Sanctuary.
+Its walking tracks span 1.7km, also making it viable for young children who will enjoy feeding the ducks, as well as a stopover at the visitor centre or the playground afterwards.
 Discover more ⟫

 Blind Creek Trail: Boronia to Wantirna South

-This 11.5km trail has a shared-use path for cyclists and pedestrians whilst providing a variety of scenery from start to finish.
-Notable landmarks are the picturesque Tim Neville Arboretum and Westfield Knox Shopping Centre which can be spotted on the way through to its eventual end, which falls at the Dandenong Creek Trail.
+This 11.5km trail has shared-use paths for those on their bike as well as pedestrians on foot, whilst providing a variety of scenery from start to finish.
+Notable landmarks are the picturesque Tim Neville Arboretum and Westfield Knox Shopping Centre which can be spotted on the way through to its eventual end, which falls at the Dandenong Creek Trail, making these some of the best walking tracks in the eastern suburbs of Melbourne.
 Discover more ⟫

 Dandenong Creek Trail: Kilsyth South to Carrum Downs

-49.5kms of shared use paths, crossing suburbs in the east including Bayswater, Heathmont, Vermont/Vermont South and Wantirna.
-The Dandenong Creek Trail connects to a number of other eastern suburb paths and trails including the Tarralla Creek Trail, Belgrave Rail Trail, Blind Creek Trail, Scotchmans Creek Trail and the EastLink Trail.
+49.5kms of shared-use paths, crossing eastern suburbs including Bayswater, Heathmont, Vermont/Vermont South and Wantirna.
+The Dandenong Creek Trail connects to several more of the eastern suburbs’ best walking tracks and trails including the Tarralla Creek Trail, Belgrave Rail Trail, Blind Creek Trail, Scotchmans Creek Trail and the EastLink Trail.
 The trail is appropriate for all fitness levels and there are railway stations close to either end for those who don’t want to do a return trip!
 Discover more ⟫

 Koonung Creek Trail: Bulleen to Donvale

-Following the Koonung Creek, and running alongside the Eastern Freeway, this 10km trail is popular amongst locals for running, walking and cycling.
+Following the Koonung Creek, and running alongside the Eastern Freeway, this 10km trail is best for every local running, walking or on their bike.
 The landscape offers a mix of natural settings, indigenous bushland and open parkland.
 It links at either end to the Main Yarra Trail and the EastLink Trail.
 Discover more ⟫

 Gardiners Creek Trail: Burnley to Box Hill

 This trail boasts 17kms of beautiful wetland areas where ducks, birds and frogs can be found.
-You will travel through a number of parks and reserves, adjacent to local sports grounds where you can watch the action as you walk or cycle through.
+You will travel through several parks and reserves, adjacent to local sports grounds where you can watch the action as you walk or bike through.